DataDog/dd-trace-php/tests/randomized/README.md

 and to run a application with randomily generated execution paths, which involve a number of scenarios and integrations.

+Additional platforms and settings can be provided in the `./config` folder.
+- `./config/envs.php`: all tested environment variables values;
+- `./config/inis.php`: all tested INI modifications;
+- `./config/platforms.php`: all possible OSes and PHP versions.

 ## Usage

 ### Overview